PaymentHighway/paymenthighway-java-lib/README.md

 Each method returns a List of NameValuePairs that must be used in the HTML form as hidden fields to make a successful transaction to Form API.
 The builder will generate a request id, timestamp, and secure signature for the transactions, and are included in the returned list.

+In order to charge a card given in the Form API, the corresponding transaction id must be committed by using Payment API.

 - `PaymentApi`

+In order to do safe transactions, an execution model is used where the first call to InitTransaction acquires a financial transaction handle, (InitTransactionResponse.getId()) which ensures the transaction is executed exactly once.
+Afterwards it is possible to execute a debit transaction by calling PaymentAPI.debitTransaction() by using the received id handle.
+If the execution fails, the command can be repeated in order to confirm the transaction with the particular id has been processed.
+After executing the command, the status of the transaction can be checked by executing the PaymentAPI.transactionStatus("id") request.

+In order to be sure that a tokenized card is valid and is able to process payment transactions the corresponding tokenization id must used to get the actual card token.

 Initializing the Payment API